jsdclxvi/Reforestation/README.md

-## It was raining cats and dogs the other day.
-I almost stepped in a poodle.
+## How does a scientist freshen their breath?
+With experi-mints!